CtrlK

 Trigger Term Quality

-Includes a good range of natural trigger terms: 'instantly SDK patterns', 'instantly best practices', 'instantly client wrapper', 'instantly code patterns', 'idiomatic instantly', plus mentions TypeScript and Python.
-These are terms a user would naturally say when seeking this skill.
+Includes a good set of natural trigger terms: 'instantly SDK patterns', 'instantly best practices', 'instantly client wrapper', 'instantly code patterns', 'idiomatic instantly'.
+Also mentions TypeScript and Python, retry logic, and coding standards, which are terms users would naturally use.

 3 / 3